 PFA Scotland provides advice, guidance and funding for players in preparation for a second career so please make full use of the assistance available.

-Career planning involves getting an idea of what players would like to do when they retire and then putting the appropriate structure in place.
-I work with players on a one to one basis to help them identify their second career.
-I do this by helping them recognise their own strengths and interests while matching these to possible career aspirations outside football.”
+Career planning involves getting an idea of what players would like to do when they retire and then putting the appropriate structures in place.
+We work with players on a one-to-one basis to identify a second career by helping them recognise their own strengths and interests and matching these to employment outside of football.